 The Pathfinder team comprises experienced clinicians, including a psychologist, rehabilitation therapist, social worker, chemical dependency counselor and resident advisors.
-The team is led by Mary Oxford, PhD, who serves as the program’s director, and Matt Estey, LCSW, program manager.
+The team is led by Mary Oxford, PhD, who serves as the program’s director, and Mychal Riley, LCSW, LCDC-I, program manager.

 Before becoming the director of Pathfinder, Dr. Oxford was a staff psychologist on Menninger’s Hope Program for Adults

 .
 She completed her doctorate in clinical psychology at Texas A&M University, from which she also obtained her undergraduate degree.
 Dr. Oxford completed post-doctoral clinical psychology residencies at the University of Texas Health Science Center at San Antonio and The Menninger Clinic.